|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 And it wasn’t long before the drama started in the second half.

 A surging Thomas was bought down by Noble and Miller sent Russell the wrong way from the penalty spot.

 But Dover’s celebrations were short-lived – 40 seconds to be precise.

-Rhys Murphy headed Rovers back on level terms after he got on the end of Carter’s cross to score his fifth goal of season.
+Rhys Murphy headed Rovers back on level terms after he got on the end of Carter’s cross to score his fifth goal of the season.

-Arnold appeared to have produced a stunning save to keep out the close range header but the linesman ruled the ball had crossed the line.
+Arnold appeared to have produced a stunning save to keep out the close-range header but the linesman ruled the ball had crossed the line.